Veronica-1/Capstone/README.md

 </p>

 ### Preprocess Data
 For the external numeric data, load your CSV file - be sure to drop duplicate weeks and to round each week to the prior **Sunday**.
-Then divide the index values into buckets using XXX formula so that the CNN can be tested with both regression and classification. `image_array` and `image_labels` are an array and a list respectively read from the folder where the augemented images reside on your machine.
-Extract the date from the label of the satellite photo - naming convention is as follows - round date to prior **Sunday** and inner join with external data on `match_date`:
+If you plan on testing a classification model, divide the index values into buckets. `image_array` and `image_labels` are an array and a list respectively read from the folder where the augemented images reside on your machine.
+Extract the date from the label of the satellite photo - naming convention is as follows - round date to prior **Sunday** and inner join with external data on `match_date`.

 <p align="center">
   <img src="https://github.com/Veronica-1/Capstone/blob/main/Naming%20Convention.png" alt="Naming Convention">
 </p>
+After this, you should be ready to load your data in a model.
+Below we will cover the 4 methods we used to process images.
+3 are classification and 1 is regression.

+## CNN Implemention - Regression
+Discussion of results
-## CNN Implementation - ResNet (Link to that File)
+## CNN Implementation - ResNet
 In model one, the structure of the CNN is a classification based on code from a RestNet architecture Here are the results for model accuracy & loss:

-** pic **

 ## CNN Implemenetion - VGG16
 In model two, we tried a VGG16 architecture and here are the results: